seoninja13/react-win-dir/docs/daily-logs/index.md

 - [Documentation Standards](../processes/documentation-standards.md) - Standards for documentation
 - [Development Workflow](../processes/development-workflow.md) - How to contribute to the project

-Last Updated: May 11, 2025 (Added Financing Page Implementation log)
+Last Updated: May 14, 2025 (Added Project Structure Consolidation log)